rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 ## Model Training
 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 A `Model()` class is created, which defines the general stucture of the model, as outlined [above](#2-describe-what-your-final-model-architecture-looks-like-including-model-type-layers-layer-sizes-connectivity-etc-consider-including-a-diagram-andor-table-describing-the-final-model).
-To train the model, as well as executre any other tasks involving each `Model` class, a `ModelExecutor()` class is created.
+To train the model, as well as execute any other tasks involving each `Model` class, a `ModelExecutor()` class is created.
 In this class the following parameters may be defined:
 * Convolution Kernel
 * Pooling Kernel
 * Dropout Rates